sudheerj/reactjs-interview-questions/README.md

 242. ### What are default props?

-     The defaultProps are defined as a property on the component class to set the default props for the class.
-This is used for undefined props, but not for null props.
+     The _defaultProps_ can be defined as a property on the component to set the default values for the props.
+These default props are used when props not supplied(i.e., undefined props), but not for null props.
+That means, If you provide null value then it remains null value.

      For example, let us create color default prop for the button component,

      ```javascript
-     class MyButton extends React.Component {
+     function MyButton {
        // ...
      }